 There are two reasons males flash their scarlet field marks, hunch their shoulders forward, and spread their tails: to mark their territory and warn rivals or to impress a mate.
 Males return from wintering ranges to claim territories in wetland marshes before the females return.
 The males actively defend territories, not just from other birds but from anything that dares to get too close, including people.
 Up to a quarter of a blackbird’s day is spent monitoring area boundaries and accosting intruders.

-What Do Red Winged Blackbirds Eat?
+What Do Red-Winged Blackbirds Eat?

 Flocks can be disconcerting when they swarm feeders.
 These birds prefer to eat cracked corn, black oil sunflower seed and hulled sunflower seed.
-You may be able to bribe them to stay in one part of the yard with an open, flat feeder filled with cracked corn or other cheap feed.
+You may be able to bribe them to stay in one part of the yard with an open, flat platform feeder filled with cracked corn or other cheap feed.